nickjackolaisen/BusinessInitiaitive/_posts/llc/2023-07-03-multi_member_llc_registration.md

 Exact requirements vary from state to state.

-You can find your state’s LLC requirements on your Secretary of State’s (SoS) website.
+You can find your state's LLC requirements on your <a href="https://www.businessinitiative.org/directory/secretary-of-state-list/" target="_blank">Secretary of State's (SoS) website</a>.

 They tell you how to acquire and where to submit the necessary documentation.